CMSgov/cms-ars-3.1-high-aws-rds-microsoft-sql-server-2014-instance-stig-overlay/README.md

 # description: Set to true if data quality services is in use
 data_quality_services_used: false

-# description: Set to true if client tools sdk is in use
+# description: Set to true if client tools SDK is in use
 client_tools_sdk_used: false

-# description: Set to true if sql server management tools is in use
+# description: Set to true if SQL server management tools is in use
 sql_mgmt_tools_used: false

 # description: Set to true if xp_cmdhsell is required